CodingMarkus/FFmpegWrapperScripts/README.md

 Matroska container, and ".webm" a WebM container.
 Similar using ".apng" with the GIF profile creates an animated PNG file.
 Note that not all codecs can be used in all container formats.

+If output is a folder, the same file name as input will be used, except for the file extension which will be the default extension for the default container format of the chosen profile.
 ```

 # Help as shown by `enc.audio` Script